-- Anglers may catch saltwater and freshwater fish in designated areas.
+Anglers may catch saltwater and freshwater fish in designated areas.

 Explore the park in a new and challenging way.
-Experienced Geocachers have requested permission to hide caches containing trinkets, treasures, or information in various places around the park.
-Please check the Geocaching website for the most current and up-to-date information and clues to locate these caches.
+Experienced Geocachers have requested permission to hide caches containing trinkets, treasures or information in various places around the park.
+Please check the Geocaching website for the most up-to-date information and clues to locate these caches.

 For a more intimate ceremony, climb the stairs to the top of the temple mound where a platform allows for a beautiful view of the Crystal River.
-The area close to the river can accommodate up to 100 guests.
-A campfire circle area can accommodate up to 50 people and the temple mound platform only has seating for 10 but can be standing room for 20.
+The area close to the river can accommodate up to 80 guests.
+The temple mound platform has seating for 10, but has enough standing room for 20.

 Well-behaved dogs are welcome at Crystal River Archaeological State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.
-Dogs are not permitted in the Visitor Center/Museum.

 - Dogs are not permitted in the visitor center/museum.